blippy/neoleo/README.md

 ### General overview

+Notes about particular dependencies and quirks for various distros are stored in INSTALL-arch,
+INSTALL-debian (and their derivatives), INSTALL-fedora and INSTALL-slack

 Read INSTALL, which contains general instructions, plus specific instructions like compiling from git, as well as **trouble-shooting**.
 Platform-specific comments are contained in INSTALL-${platform}